Synopsys buying Ansys in $35 billion deal, creating automation and engineering software giant

 Ansys is heavily involved in automotive, aerospace and defense, construction, energy, materials and chemical processing.
 The biggest customers for Synopsys include Advanced Micro Devices and Intel, designing chips for a multitude of sectors.

-Analysts with Baird this month pointed out tremendous growth in the sector, highlighting Synopsis.
+Analysts with Baird this month pointed out tremendous growth in the sector, highlighting Synopsys.
+Shares of both companies have soared this year with significant advances in artificial intelligence, particularly Synopsys.

 The deal could point to strengthening sentiment for big acquisitions in tech, potentially setting the stage for more buyouts in 2024.